StoneyDSP/Cpp/README.md

     008FF894 - class Float = 0

 Wow!
+Wait... what?

+Let's break this one down:

-Let's  So a whole Float got created via it's Copy Constructor and given a value of Pi, the "addition allocation" ("+") operator then operates on it's value; here is stored the result of our arithmetic.
-This Float is then used to call a Move Constructor at a new memory address - this is our new "Float c" coming to life - and then once this Move Constructor is complete, the result from the "+" operator that got Copy-Constructed into a whole new Float is simply destroyed!
-Hmmm.
-What if we try the same thing, with the "addition assignment" operator ("+=")?
+So first, a whole new Float object got created via it's Copy Constructor, and given an initial value of Pi.
+The "addition allocation" ("+") operator then operates on it's value, and here in this new Float object is stored the result of our arithmetic.

+That Float object is then used to call a Move Constructor at a new memory address - this is our new "Float c" coming to life - and then once this Move Constructor is complete, the result from the "+" operator that got Copy-Constructed into a whole new Float is simply destroyed!

+If that blurb doesn't quite make an easy read, I suggest having a look at the memory addresses in the above output and keeping an eye on what is happening and where.

+Now, what if we try the same thing, with the "addition assignment" operator ("+=")?

     {
         Float a = 3.14159F; // see previous example